As an Amazon Associate I earn from qualifying purchases.

 As with most foods, the healthiest soups are the ones with the best ingredients.
 Real food ingredients that have some actual nutrition without all the additives and chemicals you find in processed, manufactured foods.
 But beyond that, soups that are a little lighter on the saturated fats are always a good thing.

-We all need a little bit of saturated fats.
+We all need a few saturated fats.
 The problem arises when we constantly eat too much of it.
-So cream and cheese based soups are often the culprits if the rest of your eating plan is also full of those things.
+So cream and cheese-based soups are often the culprits if the rest of your eating plan is also full of those things.

 In this case, we have a broth-based soup with all-natural ingredients.
 It’s filled with veggies, and if you use a whole grain or alternative pasta (I used chickpea flour pasta), you really can’t go wrong.

-1 cup sliced carrots – I used baby carrots for their smaller size.
-But you can use regular carrots too, if you prefer.
+Carrots – I used baby carrots for their smaller size.
+But you can use regular carrots too if you prefer.

-1 cup sliced celery – Slice these thin, unless you like a toothier bite of celery.
+Celery – Slice these thin unless you like a toothier bite of celery.
 Not everyone does, so it’s up to you.

-½ cup chopped parsley – Chop, measure and divide.
+Parsley – Chop, measure, and divide.
 Half will go into the meatballs, the other half will go into the broth at the end.

-1 large egg – This is optional and will soften your meatballs.
-If you choose to leave it out, the meatballs will be a bit more dense in texture.
+Large egg – This is optional and will soften your meatballs.
+If you choose to leave it out, the meatballs will be a bit denser in texture.
 Neither is good or bad.
 It just comes down to your meatball preference.

-2 tbsp. whole wheat flour – Again, this is for texture and is totally optional.
-I actually used chickpea flour to make these gluten free and they turned out incredibly soft.
+Whole wheat flour – Again, this is for texture and is totally optional.
+I actually used chickpea flour to make these gluten-free and they turned out incredibly soft.
 I used a ¼ cup of it.
 You can use other flours as well.
 Oat flour will work as will whole wheat pastry flour or white whole wheat flour.
 All this does is soften the texture of the meatballs.
 If you like a sturdier meatball, omit this completely.